Liver Cancer: The Basics

 • If there are cancer cells in other parts of the body.

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, called metastatic cancer).
+Stages range from stage I (one), the smallest, most confined tumors to stage IV (four), tumors that have spread to other parts of the body, called metastatic cancer.
 There is more than one staging system for liver cancer.
-Some others that may be used are The Child Pugh Score and the Barcelona Clinic Liver Cancer staging system.
-The stage of liver cancer will guide your treatment plan.
+Talk to your provider about how your cancer will be staged.
+The stage of your liver cancer will guide your treatment plan.

 Treatment